 Florida gets a bad rap in the press.
 Every day it seems a new story of bizarre behavior, wild animal encounters, and other oddness comes out of the Sunshine State.
 We’re pretty sure the other states are just jealous of the climate and the beaches.
 Florida is a great state.
-It’s warmer than New York, humbler than Texas, has more water than California, and Hollywood wishes it was as entertainingly weird.
+It’s warmer than New York, more humble than Texas, has more water than California, and Hollywood wishes it was as entertainingly weird.
 Cruising is already something special, but when you cruise out of Florida, it becomes even more of a treat.

-Here are five reasons why cruisers #LoveFL:
+Here are five reasons why cruisers love Florida:

 The Caribbean, and really Miami, is where modern cruising got its start.
 Although Asia and Australia are expected to grow, the Caribbean is still the number one cruise market in the world by volume of ships and numbers of people.

 2. The Destinations

-Florida is also connected to every cruise destination.
+Florida is also connected to lots of cruise destinations.
 As mentioned before, it is the premier state of embarkation for Caribbean cruises.
 The Caribbean has hundreds of destinations, and millions of things to see, with no two ports you call upon being exactly the same.
-The Bahamas are most known for Nassau and Freeport as well as cruise lines private islands like Half Moon Cay, Coco Cay, Great Stirrup Cay, and Castaway Cay.
+The Bahamas are most known for Nassau and Freeport, as well as cruise lines private islands like Half Moon Cay, Perfect Day at CocoCay, Great Stirrup Cay, Ocean Cay, and Castaway Cay.
 Florida’s East Coast ports are the only ports where a Bahamas cruise can fit into a 3-day weekend.
-From the ports in New England, it’s a 7 to 8-day commitment.
+From the ports in New England, it’s a seven to eight-day commitment.

-3. Crowds are Optional
+3. Crowds Are Optional

 Florida’s two busiest cruise ports, Miami and Port Everglades, are also two of the most crowded ports in the world.
-The third, Port Canaveral, offers much of the same variety in lines and ships, and it’s easier to get to and cruise out of than either of the above.
-It is easily reached from the Orlando International Airport, and its surroundings are free of the urban sprawl that makes South Florida’s ports so exhausting.
+The third, Port Canaveral, offers much of the same variety in lines and ships, but it’s easier to get to and cruise out of than either of the above.
+It is easily reached from the Orlando International Airport, and the surroundings are free of the urban sprawl that makes South Florida’s ports so exhausting.

-Florida’s other two cruise ports: Tampa and Jacksonville offer fewer choices than the big three, but onshore they have all of the conveniences of a major urban area, but none of the hassle of starting your vacation in a giant megalopolis of 5 million people.
+Florida’s other two cruise ports, Tampa and Jacksonville, offer fewer choices than the big three, but onshore they have all of the conveniences of a major urban area, but none of the hassle of starting your vacation in a giant megalopolis of 5 million people.

 4. Every Type of Ship